 Related: Thanksgiving Traditions

 Did you know that gratitude journaling is an easy way to create the habit of feeling grateful for life?
-Below is a list of questions and thought-provoking ideas to prompt gratitude that you can use for gratitude journaling.
+Below is a list of writing prompts, questions, and thought-provoking ideas to prompt gratitude that you can use for gratitude journaling.

 Download and print 30 gratitude journal prompts —> HERE.